iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 ## Test Inception V3 Object Recognition

 Now that everything is working, you can execute the following command which will start the program in Inception V3 object detection testing mode.
 To be in test mode you must edit the ClassifierSettings-MODE setting in data/confs.json to be InceptionTest.
+You can add new images to the testing folder by adding images to data/testing/inception.

 ```
 python3 tass.py